 Trademarks are split up into 45 different categories.
 There’re 35 different categories of goods and about ten categories of services.
 It depends on what your business does.
 If your business is in the business of selling things, you would categorize it based on one of the 35 categories of goods.
 If your business provides a service, you would choose from one of the ten different categories of services, whichever one best fits.
 You can do a hybrid.
 You can register it as a good and as a service, depending on your business.
 A lot of apparel companies, they’re registering it as a good because they’re selling clothes, but they also run a retail store and then provide service.

 People try to protect the creations of the minds for two reasons - recognition and financial benefit.
-Click To Tweet
+Share on XYou’d actually truncate those and protect them separately.

 You can choose different categories to protect at the time that you’re applying for your trademark.